 Please note that you need to replace SecretAnswer with an answer of your own choice.
 When done, it will be set as the answer for all questions.
 After that, you can go to the Settings app to change the answer to the questions.

-Security questions don’t come across as a very great feature for account security.
+Security questions don’t come across as a great account security feature.
 This is because they appear too easy to set and too hard to monitor in networks made up of hundreds or thousands of computers.
 A single person with administrator credentials can remotely enable/disable them on any Windows 10 machine and can go unnoticed.
 As such, if any unknown person gains unauthorized administrative control, he can use the security questions as a backdoor to gain complete control over the network.

 Read next: